lg-gonzalez-juarez/PlanningTestB2/pages/md/unit08.md

 |he/she/it|||he/she/it|||he/she/it||
 |we/you/they|||we/you/they|||we/you/they||

-* Contractions: 'd=would, wouldn't=would not
+{% include tip.html content="Contractions: 'd=would, wouldn't=would not" %}

 - I would like to= I want to (now or in the future)

-* Use the infinitive with to after would like
+{% include tip.html content="Use the infinitive with to after would like" %}

-- I **would like to learn**.
-NOT I would like learn
+- I **would like to learn**. <span class="label label-danger">NOT I would like learn</span>

-* You can also use would you like to ...? for invitations
+{% include tip.html content="You can also use would you like to ...? for invitations" %}

 - **would you like to** have dinner with me toninght?

-BE CAREFUL
-would like and like are different
+{% include warning.html content="BE CAREFUL: would like and like are different" %}

 - I **'d like** to dance (=I want to dance now or in the future)
 - I **like** dancing (=I enjoy it.
 I like it in general)